Table of Contents

 A dog owner who leaves the scene after a dog bite will face legal repercussions.
 The pet owner or the person in charge of the involved animal must provide the injured victim with their contact details after the attack.
 They must also give them information about the dog’s vaccinations.

-How Long You Can Sue After A Dog Bite
+How Long Can You Sue After A Dog Bite

 How To Prove Liability In A Dog Bite Claim